giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/csf-cuf_template.md

 amplitude: -10.0
 ```

-`amplitude` defines the amplitude of the applied half-wave load.
-Its sign determines the direction of the load according to the convention implemented by the selected problem.
+`amplitude` defines the signed magnitude of the surface traction.

+For this problem, the longitudinal variation is provided by the half-wave law, while the sign of `amplitude` determines the direction of the traction along the global `z` axis.

-At this stage, the physical model and the structural problem have been defined.
+At this stage, the physical CSF model and the complete structural problem have been defined.
 The next step is to define the CUF case that specifies how this problem will be represented and solved.